tkrause/Observium-Agent/README.md

 `$OBSERVIUM_HOST` Set to the IP Address or Hostname of your Observium Server.
 This will be used to limit connection to be only from this host.

 `$MODULES` (optional, array) Set to a space delimited list of modules you would like to install.
 These are simply the file names from `observium/scripts/agent-local/`.
 Excluding this option from the config will result in no extra modules being installed.
+A list is provided in agent.conf.sh however you can retrieve an updated list by running `ls -l /opt/observium/scripts/agent-local/ | tr -s ' ' | cut -d ' ' -f9` on your Observium Server

 `$SVN_USER` (optional) Set to the username provided by Observium when you purchased your Enterprise License.
 Excluding this option from the config will result in using the Community Edition.